-6.2.2 Planning Policies and Application
+6.2.3 Planning Policies and Application

-The classifications and triggers presented above are implemented into planning policy by linking increasing lake sensitivity with increasingly stringent site specific management techniques and Best Management Practices (BMPs; Table 12) to mitigate the potential for phosphorus loading.
+The classifications and triggers presented above are implemented into planning policy by linking increasing lake sensitivity with increasingly stringent site specific management techniques and Best Management Practices (BMPs; Table 12), linked to "triggers" and causation studies to mitigate the potential for phosphorus loading.

-Official plan policies would dictate that any additional severances be subject to Best Management Practices in accordance with lake classifications.
+Official plan policies would dictate that any new, un-serviced shoreline lot creation be subject to Best Management Practices (or turned down) in accordance with lake classifications.
 An application for severance would trigger the need for a site specific investigation of the subject property which would be documented in a report by a qualified person to confirm that the appropriate BMPs were in place, or could be implemented, to mitigate the potential for phosphorus loading.
 Approval of the application would be dependent on the outcome of the site investigation showing that it was feasible to mitigate phosphorus loading.

-Lake e Classifica ation
+Lake Classification

 Management Techniques Enhanced Moderate Standard

 Vegetated Buffers Х Х Х

 Shoreline Naturalization Х Х Х

 Soil Protection Х Х Х

 On-Site Storm Water Control Х Х

 Limit Impervious Surfaces Х Х

 Enhanced Septic Setback ХХ Х

 Septic Abatement Technologies Х

 Full Servicing Х

 Site Specific Soils Investigation Х

 Enhanced Lot Sizes Х

 Limit Lot Creation Х

 Compliance Monitoring/Securities Х

 Monitoring Intensity Х

 Table 12.
-Management Techniques for Lake Classifications
+Potential Management Techniques for Lake Classifications